 The winter in the Alps is obviously very cold.
 However when the sun is shining it can be pretty hot!
-Therefore it is good to pack clothing which will keep you very warm in extreme cold, but also clothing that you will not overheat in if the temperature is high.
+Therefore it is good to pack clothing which will keep you stay warm in extreme cold, but also clothing that you will not overheat in if the temperature is high.
 It is advisable to have a look at a 5 day weather forecast before you pack to leave.

 The following items are essential to wear to ski in:

 - Warm waterproof ski jacket

 - Ski goggles (1 low light and 1 high light lense)

 Comfortable equipment can make your days skiing a much more pleasureable experience.
 The fit and comfort of your ski boots is one of the most important things we advise.
 Therefore we would not advise hiring them.

 You can choose either to take all your own equipment with you, or hire when you get to the resort.
 We would advise taking your own equipment for comfort, fit and for the fact that you would be used to using it.
 Having your own equipment takes away the need to visit a shop and perhaps also prevent the possibility of having an uncomfortable days skiing with an uncomfortable boot for example, or skiing on a ski that you do not feel good on.

 We work very closely with Ski Service in Verbier who hire the very latest and very best equipment.
 The staff are professionally trained, and will do their best to kit you out well if you wish to hire in the resort.